ljacqu/DependencyInjector/README.md

 ### Handlers
 You may implement your own logic to instantiate a class and to resolve dependencies.
 This allows you for example to implement specific behavior for custom annotations.
-There are four main types of handlers:
+There are six types of handlers:

  - PreConstructHandler: Validates the request for instantiating a class and offers the possibility to override the given class with a subclass.